Meet Our Staff

 -Mike Linville II

-Piano/Violin Instructor, Kinder Music Teacher, Administrative Assistant
+Piano Instructor, Administrative Assistant

 Greetings prospective students and visitors!
-My name is Hallie Thyr, and I am a piano instructor for Lifeline Christian Fine Arts Academy.
+My name is Hallie Terman, and I am a piano instructor for Lifeline Christian Fine Arts Academy.
 My own musical history is an exciting collection of experiences, and it is my desire to pass on that excitement to my students.

 Piano lessons began when I was six years old.
 Even from a young age, I was blessed to have parents who involved me in opportunities to serve in the church.
 Under the encouragement of my parents and the wonderful woman who was married to our pastor, I started playing for special music.
 Eventually I became a regular church pianist, playing and serving for about 8 years now, and even serving as a music director for brief times.
 Playing music in church has been a fundamental part of my musical life, and I intend to continue serving wherever I can for as long as I am able.
 I have also enjoyed performing music with my very talented musical family.